stmcginnis/stmcginnis.github.io/_posts/2018-01-06-openstack-bod.md

 ### Running for the Board of Directors

-During the last few months there had been some discussion within the OpenStack Technical committee about visibility and communication between the TC, the Board of Directors, and general members of the technical community.
+During the last few months there had been some discussion within the OpenStack Technical Committee about visibility and communication between the TC, the Board of Directors, and general members of the technical community.
 There are joint meetings between the TC and Board, but not a lot of interactive discussion, and some talk of reducing the amount of joint meeting time between these groups.